frederikdesmedt/lecture_notes/cpl.md

 Note how in Java there is no **"method shadowing"**, rather there is overriding, where both the superclass and the subclass go to the method implementation of the subclass.

+*Important: Know about the difference between field shadowing and dynamic dispatch!*

 Case study: Golang
 ---